TABLE OF CONTENTS

 How do Recurring Payments Work?

 Similar to how an eCheck works, a recurring payment is all electronic.
 However, instead of using an account and routing number like traditional checks, a customer gives you their credit card information.
 You make an agreement and the client authorizes the transaction and frequency.
-Then the payments come from their credit or bank account on the same date every period.
+Then, through the use of a payment gateway, the payments come from their credit or bank account on the same date every period.

 When customers choose to sign up for recurring payments, they will accept your terms and conditions for credit card processing.
 They accept the amount charged, the frequency of which the payment will be deducted, and when the billing ends.
 According to consumer statistics, most consumers prefer monthly payments.
 Once the terms and conditions are agreed upon, the customer will provide you with their payment information via secure software.
 From there, the payment processor will reach out to the customer’s bank or credit card company to approve the transaction.
 Upon approval, the funds are deposited into the merchant’s account.